 For my humble point of view, this has several very significant technical challenges.
-First of all, as we’ve shown earlier, the cortical cortex has its very fine structure, where the neurons within the cortical cortex are interconnected with one another and neurons of other regions of the central nervous system.
-So, in order to truly enlarge a natural cortical cortex, we should extensively, probably each mini-column, interconnect it with an artificial analog of the cortical cortex.
-Besides, creating the artificial cortical cortex is beyond our modern technical capabilities.
+First of all, as we’ve shown earlier, the cortical cortex has a very fine structure, where the neurons within the cortical cortex are interconnected with one another and neurons of other regions of the central nervous system.
+So, in order to truly enlarge a natural cortical cortex, we should extensively, probably each mini-column, interconnect it with an external cortical cortex.
+In addition, creating an elaborate artificial cortical cortex is beyond our modern technical capabilities.

-There is an opinion that if we directly connected the brain to digital computers, we would expand natural intelligence tremendously by harnessing the advantages of electronic computing devices – much higher speed of information processing, bigger memory capacity (both temporal and permanent), more accurate storage of data.
+Also, there is an opinion that if we directly connected the brain to digital computers, we would expand natural intelligence tremendously by harnessing the advantages of electronic computing – much higher speed, bigger memory capacity (both temporal and permanent), more accurate storage of data.

 Using stem cells is another alternative that scientists can use to increase cognitive functions.
 Stem cells are such cells that can differentiate into any type of specialized cells in the body including neurons.
 All regenerative medicine is largely based on different applications of stem cells.

 Although there are serious ethical considerations associated with changing genomes of human beings that have not even been born yet, it’s possible to pick out embryos with preferable combinations of genes.
 Pre-implanting genetic screening is already in practical use.
-However, selection has its limitations.
+However, using only selection has its limitations.
 By combining selection with genetic engineering, more prominent results can be achieved.

-Gene editing or therapy is a very promising field, which continues to develop very steadily.
+Gene editing or therapy is a very promising field, which continues to develop very rapidly.
 Scientists have recently developed new promising methods in this area, for instance, CRISPR gene editing.
 Obviously, the progress in this field will continue.

 The desired transmission of a mitochondrial genome of a human zygote has been already obtained, and this technology is already in use in medical practice.
 However, the technologies that would enable precise controlling the formation of the whole nuclear genome will not likely emerge very soon.
-Moreover, the role of many elements in the nuclear genome is still not entirely clear, as well as epigenetic factors, some of which are apparently inherited and substantially contribute to the formation of various phenotypic traits including intelligence.
+Moreover, the role of many elements in the nuclear genome is still not entirely clear, as well as epigenetic factors, some of which are apparently inherited and substantially contribute to the formation of various phenotypic traits, including intelligence.

 As we said, intelligence is determined by many genes, but certain specific genes play more prominent roles in its regulation.
 There are many studies reviling many such genes influencing mental processes.
 For example, it has been shown that the gene HAR1 is at least partially responsible for the convolution of the cerebral cortex, and presumably, some modifications of this gene can yield more intensive folding of the cerebral cortex so that the number of neurons in the brain becomes larger.